MfundoZA/Plannabelle/Plannabelle-WPF/README.md

 # Plannabelle (Desktop)

-The desktop platform of Plannabelle
+The desktop platform of Plannabelle made with WPF/C# and Azure SQL

 # Requirements
 In order to contribute or run plannabelle you will need the following: